Huotes/CommitMaker/README.md

 Chuck Norris is the only man who has, literally, beaten the odds.
 With his fists.

 MacGyver immediately tried to make a bomb out of some Q-Tips and Gatorade, but Chuck Norris roundhouse-kicked him in the solar plexus.
 MacGyver promptly threw up his own heart.

+Think of a hot woman.
+Chuck Norris did her.